 Event selection

-Measuring and statistically evaluating BURs is a complex undertaking for several reasons.
-It relies on annotators having determined precise note event onsets in the source music.
-This is often difficult to do with non-MIDI performances and instruments, and particularly when dealing with historical recordings of varying recording quality.
-Any errors in annotating onsets can strongly influence statistical results, since BURs—as ratios of inter-onset intervals (from hereon: IOIs)—are very sensitivity to outliers, particularly in the denominator when expressed as a fraction.
+Measuring and statistically evaluating BURs is a complex undertaking, since it depends on precise identification of note event onsets in the source music.
+Annotating such event onsets for research is often difficult to do with non-MIDI performances and instruments, and particularly when dealing with historical recordings of varying recording quality, as in the WJD’s case.
+Any errors in annotating onsets can strongly influence statistical results, since BURs—being ratios of inter-onset intervals (from hereon: IOIs)—are very sensitivity to outliers, particularly in the denominator when expressed as a fraction.
 Such measurement errors introduce additional variance to any variance already naturally present due to performed music’s inherent microrhythmic variation.
-Consequently, when selecting viable candidate events from all available rhythmic events for specific research, it is important to take into account how the music was metrically annotated.
-In a jazz context, such event selection is further complicated by performers playing “laid-back” or imprecise from a metronomic point of view.
+Such variation is especially prevalent in music with stylised microrhythmic variation, for example in a jazz context, where soloists play “laid-back” or imprecise from a metronomic point of view.
+Consequently, when selecting viable rhythmic candidate events for specific research, it is important to take into account how the music was metrically annotated.
 Below we describe how we have accounted for such issues in our event selection process.

-In order to make stable estimates for swing ratios in the WJD, we first selected all (annotated) beats that contain exactly two events, i.e. excluding all fully articulated triplet or semiquaver runs.
-From this sample, we selected all beats for which the sum of both IOIs are less than the local beat duration (plus a small offset of 30 ms), avoiding any second onsets that are sustained into the next beat.
+In order to make stable estimates for swing ratios in the WJD, we first used the database’s interface MeloSpyGUI to select all annotated beats that contain exactly two events, i.e. excluding all fully articulated triplet or semiquaver runs.
+From this sample, we selected all beats for which the sum of both IOIs are less than the local beat duration (plus a small offset of 30 ms, which is the FlexQ’s tolerance window), avoiding any second onsets that are sustained into the next beat.
 The reason for this is that calculating a BUR requires calculating the length of a downbeat and an upbeat subdivision of a beat.
 Consequently, one needs three event onsets (what we call an event ‘triple’) for estimating the length of two events: two events of interest subdividing the beat (i.e. a down- and upbeat) as well as a third event at the beginning of the next beat, which indicates when the second event is concluded.
-If t1, t2 are the onsets for the events of interest in the first beat and t’ is the onset of the third event at the beginning of the next beat, then we can calculate the two IOIs of interest: IOI1 = t2-t1, and IOI2 = t’-t2.
-We then estimate the BUR as the ratio of the first to the second IOI: BUR = IOI1/IOI2.
+If t1, t2 are the onsets for the events of interest in the first beat and t3 is the onset of the third event at the beginning of the next beat, then we can calculate the two IOIs of interest: IOI1 = t2-t1, and IOI2 = t3-t2.
+We can then estimate the BUR as the ratio of the first to the second IOI: BUR = IOI1/IOI2.
+However, as fractions are not always easy to handle in statistical analyses, for analysis purposes we additionally converted BURs to binary logarithm of BURs (see below for details).

 Removing artefacts

-Another problem was that, due to the selection mechanism of the FlexQ algorithm, sometimes the second inter-onset interval of a beat (IOI2) was very small.
-Such an event possibly should have been assigned to the following beat, making it a grace note or a very short attack at the beginning of the next beat.
+A problem resulting from the selection criteria outlined above was that, due to the selection mechanism of the FlexQ algorithm, sometimes the second inter-onset interval of a beat (IOI2) was very small.
+Such an event, possibly, should have been assigned to the following beat, making it a grace note or a very short attack at the beginning of the next beat.
 However, probably because of variance in the annotated beats and onsets, the algorithm selected them as belonging to the ongoing beat.
 In descriptive statistics, these very small second IOI’s contribute to very large BURs, because mathematically they form a BURs denominator.
 Though such events are likely artefacts, it is difficult to determine when to drop them from the analysis and when to keep them.